Thesola10/Thesola10/README.md

 - [Haskell](https://haskell.org)
 - [Elm](https://elm-lang.org)

-See a pattern here?
-Yep, I'm super interested in _functional programming_ right now!

 ### Languages I loathe _(but still know how to use)_
 - Javascript
 - Anything to do with .NET

 ### Extras
 _My public key fingerprint_